Laos is one of the least explored countries in South East Asia. Read on to see what we discovered in this country.

 We were welcomed by this beautiful formation of clouds.
 I was pleasantly surprised with the cold weather too.
 Totally unexpected, I brought no jacket!

-We had two missions: ride the hot air balloon and see the Kuang Si falls.
-At 2:00 PM, we arrived in Vang Vieng.
-Thankfully our guest house offers help in booking activities and services, as most guesthouses there do also, so we booked our first activity right away!
-The hot air balloon ride can be done either during sunrise or sunset.
+At 02:00 PM, we arrived in Vang Vieng.
+Our guest house offers help in booking activities and services so we didn’t have difficulty booking our hot air balloon ride.
+This activity can be done either during sunrise or sunset.
 I initially suggested we do the sunrise, but since our schedule didn’t permit so, we opted for the sunset one.
 They say it’s better when you do it during sunrise, but our sunset experience was pretty nice too.
-I wouldn’t be able to compare as I only did the latter.

 We paid $80 each for a 1 hour ride.
 That also includes a pickup and drop-off at your guesthouse so it’s convenient.
 I don’t think we were up there for an hour tho, probably around 45 minutes only.

 This colourful hot air balloon had just landed and was waiting for us.
 It’s huge and could carry around 10 people.
 In case you’ve been wondering how Jane looks like, you can see pics of her below! 🙂 Needless to say, the view from the top was awesome.